Taliban advances: Why are Afghans so skeptical about Pakistan? | DW | 07.07.2021

 "So, at least, you are not their [Taliban's] leader," the journalist quipped.

-The Pakistani foreign minister tried to convince the Afghan TV host that the allegations against his country are baseless, but it seemed that the host had already made up his mind.
+The Pakistani foreign minister tried to convince the Afghan TV host that the allegations against his country are baseless, but he continued to face tough question.

 Experts say that talk shows like these present Pakistan as an enemy country, and that they subsequently shape the public opinion about Islamabad.